jackabox/2019.jackwhiting.co.uk/content/posts/2017-12-21-introduction-to-wordpress-plugin-development.md

 slug: introduction-to-wordpress-plugin-development
 date: 2017-12-21 00:00:00
 description: 'Plugins play a key part in how we handle WordPress builds and offer services to clients.
 This article involves a brief write up of how to get started building your own WordPress plugins.'
-tags:
+categories:
-  - php
+  - WordPress
-  - wordpress
+  - PHP
-  - plugins
+  - Plugins
 ---

-_This post was written for internal development at Adtrak to help with stepping into WordPress Plugin development.
-Below is a copy of the article._
+_This post was written for internal development when working at Adtrak to help with stepping into WordPress Plugin development.
+The following article is a copy of this with some slight modifications._

 Plugins play a key part in how we handle WordPress builds and offer services to clients.
 Whether it is a plugin such as our “Core” which adds repeatedly used code to WordPress and cleans up the outputs of themes, or something a little more complex such as the “Skip Hire Plugin” which provides a full e-commerce solution for booking skips online.
 Using plugins allows us to be more efficient in the development of websites.